wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Update the FAQ
+* New: Can restart an import where it left after a crash (for big databases)
+* New: Display the number of categories, posts and images already imported
+* Fixed: Issue with categories with alias but no name
+* Fixed: Now import only post categories, not all categories (ie modules categories, …)

 = 1.0.2 =
 * Fixed: The images with absolute links were not imported.
 * New: Option to skip the images import